Josef Hoffmann for the Wiener Werkstätte, Silver Plated Hand Wrought Vase, Vienna , c. 1920s

 Attesting to the fine design, two vases in this style are part of the major exhibition Wiener Werkestätte 1903-1932: The Luxury of Beauty,one brass, one gilded brass.

-Exhibition: a vase of this model was exhibited by the Wiener Werkstätte in their display at the Paris 1925 Exposition Internationale des Arts Décoratifs et Industriels Modernes (The Art Deco Exposition).
-(1)
+Exhibition: a vase of this model was exhibited by the Wiener Werkstätte in their display at the Paris 1925 Exposition Internationale des Arts Décoratifs et Industriels Modernes (The Art Deco Exposition) (1), as well as the exhibition noted above.

 This rare vase is fully marked underneath with The Wiener Werkstätte shop mark, Josef Hoffmann's designer mark and 'MADE IN AUSTRIA'.
 It measures 7.75 inches high, has been re-silvered and is in excellent condition.